TomasHubelbauer/ast-localizer/README.md

 # CRA AST Localize

-> Note: the blocking issue should now be fixed: https://github.com/babel/babel/issues/10869
+> Note: https://github.com/TomasHubelbauer/babel-sourcemap has been fixed now!
+> It is no longer blocking the implementation of the idea in this repo.

 This is a project where I attempt to see if replacing string literals with their localized versions (or a localizer function invocations) could feasibly be done